remijs/remi/README.md

 ## Options can be shared

 You can pass a third optional `shared options` parameter.
-The shared options are merge with the plugin's options and passed to the regiter method.
+The shared options are merge with the plugin's options and passed to the register method.

 ```js
 function plugin(app, opts, next) {